 Bundle the babes up in a stroller and get out for a walk!

 Oftentimes, the movement and white noise of a car can be soothing.
 I don’t suggest using the car ride as a method to get babies to fall asleep for regular nap or bedtime.
-But for the witching hour?
+But for the witching hour, especially with twins?
 Do.
 Whatever.
 It.
 Takes.

 The five S’s is a method of sleep training/soothing baby.
 It is from the book “The Happiest Baby on the Block.”

 - SWADDLE: Wrap those babies up snugly in swaddles.